Taunton Divorce Lawyer

 Judges are not allowed to favor certain sides or allow personal biases to impact their ruling in a divorce case or any legal matter they are asked to hear.
 They are also not allowed to issue a ruling based on legal requirements that are not in effect or their personal experiences with a law.

-In turn, if a family court judge fails to abide by the current law, a Stafford child custody lawyer might be needed or another family law attorney to correct the judge’s actions.
+In turn, if a family court judge fails to abide by the current law, a divorce attorney might be needed to correct the judge’s actions.
 Judges only have the power within the statutes the law allows them and their interpretation of said laws.
 The law does not give judges the right to decide from scratch.

 The Basics of the Divorce Process in Massachusetts